Sussex County, Delaware: Culture

 The culture in Sussex County is much like that found in other Delmarva counties.
 Sussex County is starkly different from the rest of the Mid-Atlantic and is much like that of the Southern United States.

 Sussex County is driven by agriculture and commercial fishing.
 Most of the land is rural and there are but a few large population centers.
 Many local restaurants serve southern cuisine such as sweet tea and dishes including or composed entirely of greens in addition to menus heavy with fried food.

 Many dialectic studies show that Sussex County residents, much like surrounding Delmarva counties, have a variation of Southern American English which is particularly prevalent in rural areas.

 Festivals, fairs, and events

 Sussex County, Delaware is home to several festivals, fairs, and events.
-Some of the more notable festivals are the Bethany Beach Jazz Funeral to mark the end of summer, Apple Scrapple Festival in Bridgeville, the Return Day Parade held after elections in even-numbered years in Georgetown, the Laurel Independence Day Celebration, the Nanticoke Indian Pow Wow in Oak Orchard, the Rehoboth Beach Chocolate Festival, the Rehoboth Beach Independent Film Festival, the Rehoboth Beach Jazz Festival, the Sea Witch Halloween Festival and Parade in Rehoboth Beach, and Seaford Riverfest.
+Some of the more notable festivals are the Bethany Beach Jazz Funeral to mark the end of summer, Apple Scrapple Festival in Bridgeville, the Return Day Parade held after elections in even-numbered years in Georgetown, the Laurel Independence Day Celebration, the Nanticoke Indian Pow Wow in Oak Orchard, the Rehoboth Beach Chocolate Festival, the Rehoboth Beach Independent Film Festival, the Rehoboth Beach Jazz Festival, the Sea Witch Halloween Festival and Parade in Rehoboth Beach, the Dagsboro Christmas Parade and Seaford Riverfest.
 Also, Sussex County is the home of the Senior League Softball World Series in Roxana at the Lower Sussex Little League Field.
 The World Championship Punkin Chunkin was held in Sussex County.